 What is the cycle time of the machine?

-How many operators are currently working on the machine we are considering a robot on?
+How many operators are currently working on the robot we are considering a robot?

 Please provide a set of mold prints

 - This helps us understand mold/part design when we design the end-of-arm tool for extracting parts from the mold face.